3D Interaction Geometric Pre-training for Molecular Relational Learning

 where $\mathbf{r}_{k} \in \mathbb{R}^{3}$ and $\mathbf{r}_{l} \in \mathbb{R}^{3}$ indicate the position of atoms $k$ and $l$ in constructed virtual interaction geometry, respectively.
 For simplicity, please note that we will omit the molecule index $i$ in the notation from here.
 With the established local frame, we derive the invariant 3D feature for the edge between atoms $k$ and $l$ by projecting their coordinates into the local frame, i.e., $\mathbf{e}^{k,l}_{\text{3D}} = \text{Projection}_{\mathcal{F}_{k,l}} (\mathbf{r}_{k}, \mathbf{r}_{l}) \in \mathbb{R}^{d}$.
 Additionally, we obtain the 2D invariant edge feature between atoms $k$ and $l$ by concatenating the respective features from the 2D molecular graph, i.e., $\mathbf{e}^{k,l}_{\text{2D}} = \text{MLP}(\mathbf{H}^{2}_{k} || \mathbf{H}^{2}_{l}) \in \mathbb{R}^{d}$.
 Now that we have both invariant 2D and 3D features, we can derive the final invariant edge feature $\mathbf{e}^{k,l}$ by combining these invariant edge features as follows:

 We define the edge feature set $\mathcal{E}$, which includes $\mathbf{e}_{k,l}$ for every possible pair of atoms.

-With the invariant final edge feature set $\mathcal{E}$, we can further process the small molecule information through GNNs to predict the interaction forces between the small molecule and the central larger molecule.
+With the invariant final edge feature set $\mathcal{E}$, we can further process the small molecule information through GNNs to predict the geometry of the larger molecule.
 To achieve this, we first obtain the atom features specific to the $i$-th small molecule by concatenating the $i$-th atom representation of the larger molecule (to which the $i$-th small molecule is assigned) with each atom representation of the small molecule, i.e., $\mathbf{\Tilde{X}}=(\mathbf{H}^{2} || \mathbf{H}^{1}_{i}) \in \mathbb{R}^{N^2 \times 4d}$ using broadcasting.
-This approach allows the model to learn a more precise force direction by incorporating the features of the assigned atom in the larger molecule.
+This approach allows the model to learn a more precise geometry by incorporating the features of the assigned atom in the larger molecule.